padix-key/kmer-article/article.typ

 is not computationally feasible for most modern applications: the length and number of sequences is simply too large.

-To solve this problem heursitic approaches emerged.
+To solve this problem heuristic approaches emerged.
 Many modern algorithms (see #todo(cite) as examples) build upon the concept of finding exact matches of length $k$ between the sequences
 @Altschul1990.
 These subsequences of length $k$ are termed #kmers.